torch/argcheck/README.md

 Note that `argcheck` does not import anything globally, to avoid cluttering the global namespace.
 The value returned by the require is a function: for most usages, it will be the only thing you need.

+_Note that in the following examples we do not use local variables for check functions or example functions.
+This is bad practive, but helpful if you want to cut-and-paste the code in your interactive lua to see how this is running_

 The `argcheck()` function creates a fast pre-compiled function for checking arguments, according to rules provided by the user.
 Assume you have a